Navigation

 Colchicine Consumer Information

-SIDE EFFECTS: Diarrhea, nausea, cramping, abdominal pain, and vomiting may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Side Effects: Diarrhea, nausea, cramping, abdominal pain, and vomiting may occur.
+If these effects persist or worsen, contact your doctor or pharmacist promptly.

-Stop taking this medication and get medical help right away if any of these very serious side effects occur: unusual bleeding/bruising, severe diarrhea or vomiting, muscle weakness or pain, numbness/tingling in your fingers or toes, pale or gray color of the lips/tongue/palms of hands, signs of infection (such as fever, persistent sore throat), unusual weakness/tiredness, fast heartbeat, shortness of breath, change in the amount of urine.
+Stop taking this medication and seek medical help immediately if any of these serious side effects occur: unusual bleeding or bruising, severe diarrhea or vomiting, muscle weakness or pain, numbness or tingling in fingers or toes, pale or gray color of the lips, tongue, or palms, signs of infection (e.g., fever, persistent sore throat), unusual weakness or tiredness, fast heartbeat, shortness of breath, or changes in urine output.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

-Read the entire patient information overview for Colchicine (Colchicine)
+Read the entire patient information overview for Colchicine.

 Colchicine Professional Information